-The concept of high school romance is a popular theme within both anime and manage.
+The concept of high school romance is a popular theme within both anime and manga.
 Stories of competing rivals that end with the victor claiming the spoils or a wallflower’s transformation that spurs a love interest are common tropes.
 The character in our eighth spot subverts these conventions by sacrificing their personal love interest for the sake of friendship.

 A type-A personality, Minori Kushieda is an energetic young woman who serves as captain of the girls’ softball team.
-She has an upbeat personality and is able to laugh at her own mistakes.
+She has an upbeat personality and can laugh at her own mistakes.
 In addition to school activities, Minori also holds down several jobs such as a convenience store clerk and server at her family’s restaurant.
 Between school and personal life, she is always on the run between obligations.

 Since Toradora aired, the anime community has had a love-hate relationship with Minoria Kushieda.
-Their passion have split the fandom into those who feel Minori gave hints to Ryuuji while others believe she was a bit indecisive.
+Their passion has split the fandom into those who feel Minori gave hints to Ryuuji while others believe she was a bit indecisive.
 Regardless of her approach to love, the community believes that Minoria Kushieda is a great character worth recognizing.